zkpstandard/wg-plonkish/src/optimizations.md

 What we mean by a correctness-preserving translation is that we know an efficient translation function from abstract circuits to concrete circuits, such that for any given translation:
   * There is a bijective map $\mathcal{I}$, efficiently computable in both directions, between abstract instances and concrete instances.
-  * There an efficient witness translation function $\mathcal{F}$ from abstract witnesses to concrete witnesses.
+  * There is an efficient witness translation function $\mathcal{F}$ from abstract witnesses to concrete witnesses.
   * Completeness is preserved: given a satisfying instance $x$ and witness $w$ for the abstract circuit, $w' = \mathcal{F}(w)$ is a satisfying witness for the concrete circuit with instance $\mathcal{I}(x)$.
-  * Knowledge soundness is preserved: given a satisfying instance $x$ and witness $w'$ for the concrete circuit, we can efficiently compute some satisfying witness $w$ for the abstract circuit with instance $\mathcal{I}^{-1}(x)$.
+  * Knowledge soundness is preserved: given a satisfying instance $x'$ and witness $w'$ for the concrete circuit, we can efficiently compute some satisfying witness $w$ for the abstract circuit with instance $\mathcal{I}^{-1}(x')$.

-We also claim that a correctness-preserving translation in this sense, when used with concrete proof system that is zero-knowledge, necessarily yields an overall proof system for the abstract relation that is zero-knowledge.
+We also claim that a correctness-preserving translation in this sense, when used with a concrete proof system that is zero-knowledge, necessarily yields an overall proof system for the abstract relation that is zero-knowledge.
 That is, informally, no additional information about the abstract witness is revealed beyond the fact that the prover knows such a witness.

 ## A model for a class of abstract-to-concrete translations and their correctness

 We give a specific model for a family of translations, and a criterion for them to be correctness-preserving consistent with the above definition.
 Note that this is very far from covering all possible correctness-preserving translations.

-In our model, a translation from an abstract to a concrete circuit will take inputs of the following form:
+In our model, the abstract witness matrix $w$ consists of $m$ abstract columns, and the concrete witness matrix $w'$ consists of $m'$ concrete columns.
+A translation from an abstract to a concrete circuit will take inputs of the following form:

 | Translation input  | Description |
 | ------------------ | -------- |